Abhishek29192/bmi-next/libraries/contentful-upload/README.md

 ### .env

 Environment variables.
-Needs to be copied from `.env.example` modified to have the correct value.
+Needs to be copied from `.env.example` and modified to have the correct value.

-Locale defaults to `en-US` if not provided in the env vars.

 ### merchants.tsv